Quattro pezzi sacri: Ave Maria

-Verdi was inspired in 1889 to compose Ave Maria by the enigmatic scale C – D-flat – E – F-sharp – G-sharp – A-sharp – B – C which Adolfo Crescentini (1854–1921) had published in Ricordi's magazine Gazetta musicale di Milano, inviting composers to harmonise it.
-Verdi composed a setting for four unaccompanied voices, with the bass singing the scale first, followed by alto, tenor and soprano, whereas the three remaining voices supply harmonic texture.
+Verdi was inspired in 1889 to compose Ave Maria by the enigmatic scale C–D♭–E–F♯–G♯–A♯–B–C which Adolfo Crescentini (1854–1921) had published in Ricordi's magazine Gazetta musicale di Milano, inviting composers to harmonise it.
+Verdi wrote a setting for four unaccompanied voices, consisting of four sections in which each voice group sings using the enigmatic scale, with the bass voice entering first, followed by alto, tenor and soprano, whereas the three remaining voices supply harmonic texture.
 He commented: "An Ave Maria.
 It will be my fourth!
 Perhaps I shall be beatified by the Holy Father."

 Verdi revised the work in June 1897 for the publication.
 The music publisher Schott renders the subtitle as "Scala enigmatica armonizzata a 4 voci miste" (Enigmatic scale harmonised for four mixed voices).
+The overall form of the Ave Maria is very regular, built around two sections of 32 measures each, followed by a seven-bar coda.
+The complete text is set twice in each section, and no lines of the poetic text are repeated.

 It takes about six minutes to perform.

 Stabat Mater

 While Ave Maria is set for soloists, Verdi scored the Stabat Mater for a four-part mixed chorus (SATB) and a large orchestra of three flutes, two oboes, two clarinets. four bassoons, four horns, three trumpets, four trombones, percussion (timpani and bass drum), harp and strings.

 The work is through-composed, without repetition of text.
 It is full of chromaticism.
 Melodic parts, similar to arias, contrast with a cappella passages and dramatic outbursts.
 The music reaches a climax on the text "Paradisi gloria" (glory of paradise), then dies down in the lowest registers of the strings.

 A performance takes about 12 minutes.

 Laudi alla Vergine Maria

 Laudi alla Vergine Maria is another a cappella work, set for four solo female voices.
 It is based on a short prayer from in Canto XXXIII of Dantes's Paradiso, the third part of his Divina Commedia.
 Verdi alludes on the counterpoint of Renaissance music.
 Each stanza is introduced by a new motif.
 Biographer Budden describes the piece as "with the subtlest of harmonic and rhythmic inflexions, unashamedly modern in character".
 The audience requested a repetition when it was first performed.
-Publisher Schott renders the subtitle as "Tolte dall' ultimo canto del "Paradiso" di Dante per 4 voci feminili, sole" (Taken from the ultimate song of "Paradiso" by Dante for 4 female voices, solo).
+Publisher Schott renders the subtitle as "Tolte dall' ultimo canto del "Paradiso" di Dante per 4 voci feminili, sole" (Taken from the ultimate song of "Paradiso" by Dante for four female voices, solo).

 It takes about six minutes to perform.